 First, identify a focused 4-part review topic (Patient, Intervention, Comparison, Outcome) about interventions for children or/ and young adults with cancer.
 Second, ask the CCG Editorial Base if the topic already has been covered by an existing Cochrane systematic review.
-Third, if the topic has not been covered, please fill in the CCG Review Proposal form or the CCG DTA Title Registration form for Diagnostic Test Accuracy reviews and send this form to the CCG Editorial Base.
+Third, if the topic has not been covered, please fill in the CCG Review Proposal form and send this form to the CCG Editorial Base.

 How to perform a Cochrane systematic review

 - Read the title roadmap, protocol roadmap part1, protocol roadmap part 2, review roadmap part 1, review roadmap part 2, for systematic reviews.

 - Read the CCG module which is published in The Cochrane Library - the module describes the review and editorial processes for systematic reviews developed within the CCG.

 - Consult the Cochrane Handbook for Systematic Reviews of Interventions - the official guide to producing Cochrane reviews.